 How to trim cat nails: Step-by-step instructions

-Once you’re ready to start, find a calm place to trim your cat’s nails, away from loud noises or distractions (such as other animals, or birds outside the window).
-Trim your cat’s nails when they are sleepy, or after they’ve enjoyed a nice meal, to ensure your cat is in the best possible mood.
+The best is to start trimming your cat’s nails when they’re still a kitten, so that they get used to it.
+This will make things easier over time.
+Once you’re ready to start, do your best to ensure your cat is in as relaxed an environment as possible.
+Find a calm place to trim your cat’s nails, away from loud noises or distractions (such as other animals, or birds outside the window).
+You could also trim your cat’s nails when they are sleepy, or after they’ve enjoyed a nice meal.
 Let your cat sit on your lap, be gentle with them, and have some treats on hand.
+You want to ensure they build a positive association with the nail trimming process.

 Step 2: Define the cutting range

 Once your cat is relaxed and sitting on your lap, gently lift up one of their paws – and be careful not to move your little buddy too much.
-Press a toe pad between your fingers to expose the nails, like in the image below:
+Press a toe pad between your cat’s fingers to expose the nails, like in the image below.
+This helps to take a closer look at claw anatomy to make sure you understand how best to trim a cat’s nails.
+Mainly, you’ll want to be able to identify the three key parts:

 • The sheath, the outer layer which cats regularly shed off by scratching